 While the Time’s Up Act has been in effect for close to a year, it is crunch time now with trainings required to be completed by October 1, 2020, making it your last chance to become fully compliant now.
 Understand your status by making a checklist and/or flowchart based on the parameters in the Time’s Up Act to set forth the roadmap for your compliance review.
 From there, begin the process of checking off whether you have complied.
 If an organization is not currently compliant, address any deficiencies.
 Here is some guidance on how to do that:

 Next Steps to Consider Compliance with the Time’s Up Act

 - Develop a training program to determine which employees need training.

-- Train new and existing employees by purchasing a training platform or using a free Connecticut sexual harassment training source.
+- Train new and existing employees by purchasing a training platform or using a free Connecticut sexual harassment management training source.

 - File an extension if you were unable to train employees due to COVID-19.

 - Track employee training dates after completion to ensure compliance.